rafael-xmr/applesauce/packages/docs/overview/actions.md

   }
 };

-// create a new action hub with an event store, event factory, and custom publish method const hub = new ActionHub(eventStore, eventFactory, publish);
+// Create a new action hub with an event store, event factory, and custom publish method const hub = new ActionHub(eventStore, eventFactory, publish);

-// start using action hub
+// Or don't provide a publish method and manually handle the publishing for each action const hub = new ActionHub(eventStore, eventFactory);
 ```

 :::info